All About Retinoblastoma

 The retinoblastoma gene is a type of gene known as a "tumor suppressor gene."
 Tumor suppressor genes act as a "brake" on cell division.
-The retinoblastoma gene is present in all cells of the body.
+The retinoblastoma gene (RB or RB1) is present in all cells of the body.
 If an unwanted mutation forms in one of the cells of the body, the retinoblastoma protein (also known as pRB) acts as a brake to prevent that mutant cell from dividing.
 However, if the retinoblastoma gene is damaged (mutated), a defective pRB may be produced and the cell can then divide unchecked, leading to cancer.

 The inheritable and sporadic forms of retinoblastoma also manifest themselves in different fashions.
 Either form of retinoblastoma can affect just one eye.
 However, only the inheritable form of retinoblastoma can causes disease in both eyes.
 The inheritable form of the disease causes tumors in one eye about 15% of the time, tends to occur at an earlier age, and is associated with multiple tumors in the eye.
 As the inheritable form tends to occur in younger children, infants presenting with one or both eyes affected many times have the inheritable form of the disease.
 Studies have found that people who are diagnosed with the inheritable form of retinoblastoma are at increased risk for developing another cancer.

 Studies have shown that children diagnosed with the hereditary retinoblastoma are at an increased risk of developing a secondary cancer later in life.
 They will be monitored closely for cancers such as sarcomas, melanoma, lung, lymphoma, bladder, uterine, breast, brain, mouth and nose.